ShaggyDog18/SD_MHZ19B/README.md

 if Auto Calibration (Automatic Baseline Correction - ABC) is ON, the sensor itself performs a zero point judgment and automatic calibration procedure intelligently after a continuous operation period.
 The automatic calibration cycle is every 24 hours after powered on.
 The zero point for automatic calibration is **400ppm**.

 This function is usually suitable for indoor air quality monitor such as offices and homes, not suitable for greenhouse, farm and refrigeratory where this function should be off.
-Please do zero calibration timely, such as manual or command calibration.

 ## Safe levels of CO2